GSmithApps/hindent/README.rst

 - [ ] figure out how to process whitespace and empty lines in the new setup
       - [ ] rewrite all the example code.
+- [ ] a lot of the code in the doctrings uses the old setup. rewrite it
 - [ ] redo the example code for map
 - [ ] change the verbage from ``translate`` to something else.
 I can't think of what.
 It's hard to say. really all it does is remove comments and whitespace